MarcelineVQ/AutoRF/readme.md

 Automatic management of raid farm parties.

 This addon requires party members to be in your leader's friend list.
-And works best with an addon that auto-accepts part invites.
+And works best with an addon that auto-accepts group invites.

 The intent is that the group forming character adds the farming characters to its friends list and also to `/autorf add` then sits around with this addon on.
 It will handle inviting the farmers as they come online and kicking them as they go offline.